UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/procedures/covid-vaccination/1/README.md

 **UPDATE - 18th March 2022** There are now new codes for things like 3rd/4th/booster dose of vaccine.
 The latest prevalence shows `65.0% - 66.3%` have at least one vaccine code in the GP_Events table, and `88.2% - 93.6%` have at least one code for the vaccine in the GP_Medications table.

+**UPDATE - 11th October 2023** The ID system employed by GraphNet is no longer fully functional, so we must rely on the code supplied from the practice.
+The range for medications has radically changed for TPP and Vision suggesting the way GraphNet load codes for these practices has changed - likely to move vaccination events into the events table rather than the medications table.
+For medications the numbers are consistent with before ranging from `62.5% - 68.9%`.
+The previous medication range of `88.2% - 93.6%` for IDs is likely erroneous - but as we only use this code set on the supplied code from the GP this will have had no effect.

 MED

 | Date       | Practice system | Population | Patients from ID | Patient from code |